Architectural and Structural Design UK based - Fully insured - Operating Nationwide

 Garage conversion design package

-Our garage conversion package includes the design of your proposed conversion, a review and validation of the planning permission requirements that would apply to your house, the preparation of all relevant drawings, and the preparation and submission of the planning application (if required) and building control application.
+Our garage conversion design package is £600+vat and includes the design of your proposed conversion, a review and validation of the planning permission requirements that would apply to your house, the preparation of all relevant drawings, and the preparation and submission of the planning application (if required) and building control application.
 The package is also suitable for sending to builders, both for quotations and for them to build from.
-For additional information contact us.
+For additional information contact us or order now by paying a deposit.

 The first stage of a garage conversion project is to prepare a measured survey sketch of your existing hoause.
 You can provide your own survey sketch, or to make the process easier have a look at our Architect in a Box kit.
 For most garage conversion projects, a survey sketch of just the ground floor plan would be sufficient.